TaylorAkin/finalproject_OneSet/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell via [taylor@laravel.com](mailto:taylor@laravel.com).
+If you discover a security vulnerability within OneSet, please send an e-mail to Taylor Akin via [taylorakin.ky@gmail.com](mailto:taylorakin.ky@gmail.com).
 All security vulnerabilities will be promptly addressed.

 ## Acknowledgements